SoulKa/cds-s-2021/tasks/mopp-2017-t3-mandelbrot-set/README.md

 - added an atomic pixel pointer that gets increased by each worker thread.
 The stepsize gets increased depending on how much pixels are left to reduce the lock frequency
 - removed the above idea in favor of the 1st work splitting idea.
 But this time, the condition `abs(z) < 2.0` got removed so every pixel's calculation time is equal.
 By this every thread has an equal amount of work to do without any need of synchronization/locks.
 As a nice side effect, the `abs(z)` has only be calculated once at the end of each pixel calculation which resulted in being even faster with one thread despite having more iterations in sum
 - in every iteration of the inner loop the `z = ... + complex<float>( ..., ...)` code results in a new instanciation of a complex number.
 This could be easily be improved by calculating the complex values manually on both - the real and imagination part
+- minor improvement: directly creating a nullterminated string instead of printing via `std::cin` at the end

 ## Bad Ideas